C-D-Lewis/node-microservices/apps/guestlist/README.md

 > Users represent real users, or devices, and so should have all the permissions
 > they need to talk to all the apps they will talk to.

-New users are created with `conduit` messages where `adminPassword` is the admin
+New users are created with `bifrost` messages where `adminPassword` is the admin
 password:

 ```json